vocascan/documentation/docs/vocascan-server/customPages.md

 nano docker-compose.yml
 ```

-and add your newly created folder as a volume to your Docker container
+and add the volume for your `staticPages` folder

 ```yaml
 vocascan: